Skip to main content

 Understanding your rights in this situation is the first step in navigating the complex intersection of corporate wellness initiatives and your personal health sovereignty.

-Your is explicitly defined as genetic information under this act.
+Your family medical history is explicitly defined as genetic information under this act.
 Therefore, an employer is prohibited from requiring you to provide this information.
 They cannot use it to make decisions about your hiring, firing, promotion, or any other term of employment.
 The law is designed to prevent a future where an individual’s career path could be altered by a genetic blueprint they did not choose and which may never manifest as actual illness.

 Furthermore, the program must make it explicitly clear that you will receive the incentive whether or not you answer the questions related to genetic information.
 Your refusal to fill out that section of the form cannot be used against you, nor can it bar you from any reward offered for completing the assessment.